+SEA C Dbjective

-SEA O SEA Objective 1 To maintain or enhance nature conservation (biodiversity, flora and fauna) 2 To maintain or enhance the quality of landscapes and townscapes 3 To improve the quality of surroundings 4 To conserver or where appropriate enhance the historic environment and culture heritage 5 To improve air quality 6 To reduce the effect of traffic on the environment
+1 To maintain or enhance nature conservation (biodiversity, flora and fauna)

+2 To maintain or enhance the quality of landscapes and townscapes

+3 To improve the quality of surroundings

+4 To conserver or where appropriate enhance the historic environment and culture heritage

-To reduce contributions to climate change 8 To reduce vulnerability to climate change 9 To improve water quality 10 To provide for sustainable sources of water supply 11 To avoid, reduce and manage flood risk 12 To conserve soil resources and quality 13 To minimise the production of waste 14 To improve the health of the population 15 To reduce crime and nuisance 16 To conserve natural and manmade resources
+5 To improve air quality

+6 To reduce the effect of traffic on the environment

+7 To reduce contributions to climate change

+8 To reduce vulnerability to climate change

+9 To improve water quality

+10 To provide for sustainable sources of water supply

+11 To avoid, reduce and manage flood risk

+12 To conserve soil resources and quality

+13 To minimise the production of waste

+14 To improve the health of the population

+15 To reduce crime and nuisance

+16 To conserve natural and manmade resources

 - 3.8 The SEA objectives detailed above conform to the SEA Directive, and are derived from the Sustainability Appraisal undertaken for the Herefordshire Local Plan Core Strategy 2011-2031. - 3.9 Baseline information gathered during Stage A of the SEA process provided details of the current environmental characteristics of the neighbourhood area and the status of its natural assets and features (refer to Appendix 2).
-This information was analysed as part of Task B2 of SEA, which looked at the extent to which the emerging NDP policies will help or obstruct these characteristics. - 3.10 Following the completion of Task B2 of SEA it was apparent that the largest environmental issue within the Group Parish has an impact on the County as a whole is water quality; the River Wye (including the River Lugg), though currently meeting all its conservation objectives, will require effective management, in order to ensure that the quality of water does not deteriorate to the point that nutrient targets are missed further downstream. - 3.11 The NDP does not propose that sites be allocated for development and contains only criteria-based policies and settlement boundaries.
+This information was analysed as part of Task B2 of SEA, which looked at the extent to which the emerging NDP policies will help or obstruct these characteristics. - 3.10 Following the completion of Task B2 of SEA it was apparent that the largest environmental issue within the Group Parish has an impact on the County as a whole is water quality; the River Wye (including the River Lugg), though currently meeting all its conservation objectives, will require effective management, in order to ensure that the quality of water does not deteriorate to the point that nutrient targets are missed further downstream. - 3.11 The NDP proposes one site within Bishopstone for development as well as criteria-based policies and settlement boundaries for Bishopstone and Byford.
+Mitigation measures within the plan and in the Core Strategy will help to alleviate water quality impact.
 On this basis, the delivery of the NDP should not exacerbate existing problems regarding water quality or have an unacceptable adverse impact. - 3.12 Baseline characteristics within the SEA detail the current environmental status of environmental characteristics in the neighbourhood plan area from different sources.
-The source of Baseline Information used in Table A2 in Appendix 2, and analysed in Table B2 can be found in Appendix 4 Baseline characteristics in relation to the Bishopstone group NDP. - 3.13 There are three objectives for which there is no local baseline data available and therefore this provides a limitation on the baseline data and whether the NDP policies are able to more towards or away from this data, this also means that there are no future trends to link the SEA objective too.
+The source of Baseline Information used in Table A2 in Appendix 2, and analysed in Table B2 can be found in Appendix 4 Baseline characteristics in relation to the Bishopstone Group NDP. - 3.13 There are three objectives for which there is no local baseline data available and therefore this provides a limitation on the baseline data and whether the NDP policies are able to more towards or away from this data, this also means that there are no future trends to link the SEA objective too.